markeverard/markeverard.github.io/_posts/2016-05-11-exception-handling-for-developers-dealing-with-day-to-day-issues-in-the-workplace.md

 This time invested upfront will allow your colleagues to self-serve, meaning you can work in a more controlled way without fear of distractions.

-**Don&#8217;t swallow exceptionsÂ** &#8211; if you find a problem don&#8217;t ignore it.
+**Don&#8217;t swallow exceptions** &#8211; if you find a problem don&#8217;t ignore it.
 Deal with it!
 Unresolved problems that are left to fester will only result in more lost time later down the line.
 Exactly like the most nasty software bugs caused by swallowed exceptions that take an age to pinpoint and resolve.

 These blockers might be anything from a poor quality release process to problems between individual team members.
 The important point is to not ignore them and accept the status quo.
 Its much better to solve them or help the team to solve them as soon as you possibly can.
 That way you can get on with the real work of delivering awesome code.

-**Catch and recover from exceptions only if necessary**Â &#8211; when exceptions do happen then the best people approach them in a positive way.
+**Catch and recover from exceptions only if necessary** &#8211; when exceptions do happen then the best people approach them in a positive way.
 Most times it&#8217;s best to &#8216;throw&#8217; the exception and seek help to work out a resolution, perhaps from your manager, scrum master or team.
 Other times it might be best to handle the exception yourself, log the problem and suggest ideas of possible ways to move forward.

-_Example:_Â Rather than just saying that a story isn&#8217;t good enough.
+_Example: Rather than just saying that a story isn&#8217;t good enough.
 Take a proactive role in working out what wasn&#8217;t right and helping the team learn to ensure stories don&#8217;t get rejected for similar reasons next time.
 In fact in this case, you might consider building in some backlog grooming sessions to ensure that problem stories are improved first, meaning they never reach planning sessions in an unacceptable state and you never have to recover.

 ### Developing is more than just you and your code